Victory Capital Management Inc. Sells 9,237 Shares of Inovalon Holdings, Inc. (NASDAQ:INOV)

-Victory Capital Management Inc. lessened its holdings in shares of Inovalon Holdings, Inc. (NASDAQ:INOV) by 21.7% in the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+Victory Capital Management Inc. reduced its position in Inovalon Holdings, Inc. (NASDAQ:INOV) by 21.7% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The firm owned 33,293 shares of the technology company’s stock after selling 9,237 shares during the quarter.
-Victory Capital Management Inc.’s holdings in Inovalon were worth $1,135,000 at the end of the most recent reporting period.
+Victory Capital Management Inc.’s holdings in Inovalon were worth $1,135,000 at the end of the most recent quarter.

-A number of other large investors have also modified their holdings of the business.
-Arizona State Retirement System boosted its position in Inovalon by 1.7% during the first quarter.
-Arizona State Retirement System now owns 21,313 shares of the technology company’s stock worth $613,000 after purchasing an additional 353 shares during the period.
-US Bancorp DE boosted its position in shares of Inovalon by 4.0% in the first quarter.
-US Bancorp DE now owns 16,556 shares of the technology company’s stock valued at $476,000 after acquiring an additional 639 shares during the period.
-Truvestments Capital LLC boosted its position in shares of Inovalon by 10.9% in the first quarter.
-Truvestments Capital LLC now owns 8,709 shares of the technology company’s stock valued at $251,000 after acquiring an additional 856 shares during the period.
-Captrust Financial Advisors bought a new position in shares of Inovalon in the first quarter valued at approximately $25,000.
-Finally, Arkadios Wealth Advisors boosted its position in shares of Inovalon by 28.3% in the second quarter.
-Arkadios Wealth Advisors now owns 9,699 shares of the technology company’s stock valued at $330,000 after acquiring an additional 2,140 shares during the period.
-Hedge funds and other institutional investors own 35.82% of the company’s stock.
+Other hedge funds have also recently added to or reduced their stakes in the company.
+Eaton Vance Management raised its stake in Inovalon by 243.8% in the first quarter.
+Eaton Vance Management now owns 2,350,167 shares of the technology company’s stock valued at $67,638,000 after purchasing an additional 1,666,534 shares in the last quarter.
+Royal Bank of Canada raised its stake in Inovalon by 241.3% in the first quarter.
+Royal Bank of Canada now owns 992,763 shares of the technology company’s stock valued at $28,572,000 after purchasing an additional 701,883 shares in the last quarter.
+BlackRock Inc. raised its stake in Inovalon by 6.5% in the first quarter.
+BlackRock Inc. now owns 6,805,893 shares of the technology company’s stock valued at $195,875,000 after purchasing an additional 417,197 shares in the last quarter.
+Oak Ridge Investments LLC purchased a new stake in Inovalon in the first quarter valued at approximately $5,477,000.
+Finally, Mirae Asset Global Investments Co.
+Ltd. raised its stake in Inovalon by 41.0% in the first quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 498,757 shares of the technology company’s stock valued at $14,354,000 after purchasing an additional 145,017 shares in the last quarter.
+Institutional investors own 35.82% of the company’s stock.

-INOV has been the subject of a number of analyst reports.
-SVB Leerink lowered shares of Inovalon from an “outperform” rating to a “market perform” rating and cut their price objective for the company from $45.00 to $41.00 in a research report on Thursday, August 19th.
-KeyCorp raised their price objective on shares of Inovalon from $35.00 to $40.00 and gave the company an “overweight” rating in a research report on Thursday, July 29th.
-Piper Sandler upgraded shares of Inovalon from an “underweight” rating to a “neutral” rating in a research report on Thursday, August 26th.
+A number of equities research analysts recently weighed in on INOV shares.
+KeyCorp raised their target price on shares of Inovalon from $35.00 to $40.00 and gave the company an “overweight” rating in a research note on Thursday, July 29th.
+BTIG Research downgraded shares of Inovalon from a “buy” rating to a “neutral” rating in a research note on Thursday, August 19th.
+Piper Sandler raised shares of Inovalon from an “underweight” rating to a “neutral” rating in a research note on Thursday, August 26th.
 Zacks Investment Research downgraded shares of Inovalon from a “hold” rating to a “sell” rating in a research note on Tuesday, August 3rd.
 Finally, Robert W. Baird downgraded shares of Inovalon from an “outperform” rating to a “neutral” rating in a research note on Thursday, August 19th.
-One analyst has rated the stock with a sell rating, five have given a hold rating and one has given a buy rating to the company.
-According to data from MarketBeat.com, Inovalon has an average rating of “Hold” and an average target price of $32.86.
+One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and one has issued a buy rating to the company’s stock.
+Based on data from MarketBeat, Inovalon has a consensus rating of “Hold” and a consensus target price of $32.86.

-Inovalon (NASDAQ:INOV) last posted its quarterly earnings results on Wednesday, July 28th.
-The technology company reported $0.19 EPS for the quarter, topping the consensus estimate of $0.17 by $0.02.
-The firm had revenue of $190.44 million for the quarter, compared to the consensus estimate of $183.89 million.
-Inovalon had a net margin of 5.55% and a return on equity of 11.72%.
-On average, equities analysts anticipate that Inovalon Holdings, Inc. will post 0.6 earnings per share for the current year.

 Inovalon Company Profile